This do-it-your-shelf project features helpful storage and an eye-catching design.

 Apply three coats of white semigloss spray paint to both sides and all edges of the doors and all but the back surfaces of the handles, sanding lightly between coats with fine sandpaper.

 To replicate our bar code-inspired pattern on the doors (E), cover the outside face of each door with painter's tape.
 Then use a crafts knife and a steel ruler to cut through the tape and create a stripe pattern.
 For the barcode effect, cut a variety of widths.
 To "hide" the white handles in the barcode pattern, make sure there is a 1/4-in wide white stripe 1 inch from the opposing ends of each door.
 Also, paint the handles white except for the bottom surface, which you'll glue later.

 Carefully peel back alternating tape strips.
 Burnish the edges of the remaining tape strips, pressing them tightly to the panels to prevent successive coats of paint from bleeding under them.
 To seal the edges of the strips and create super-crisp edges, spray on another coat of the white paint.

 After drying for 24 hours, give the outside faces of the doors two coats of black spray paint.
 With the paint dry to the touch, remove the remaining tape.
 Let the doors dry for 24 hours.

-Arrange the doors on your workbench with the top edges away from you and the 1/4" white stripes for the handles (F) at the left- and right-hand edges.
-Apply glue to the backs of the handles, and clamp them to the doors within the 1/4"-wide white strips and with the bottom ends 3/8" from the bottom edges of the doors.
+Arrange the doors on your workbench with the top edges away from you and the 1/4-in white stripes for the handles (F) at the left- and right-hand edges.
+Apply glue to the backs of the handles, and clamp them to the doors within the 1/4-in wide white strips and with the bottom ends 3/8 inch from the bottom edges of the doors.
 Wipe away any excess glue with a damp cloth.